GrigoreMihai/docs-gitbook-cmp/docs/user-management/manage-organizations.md

 # Manage Organizations

-## Overview‌ <a href="overview" id="overview"></a>
+## Overview<a href="overview" id="overview"></a>

 Organizations are a feature within the DoiT CMP which allows users to create isolated segments of their data.
 Over time this feature will empower customers to centrally manage their public cloud while decentralizing the management of each section.
-These segments are defined using attributions allowing for very flexible and dynamic control.‌
+These segments are defined using attributions allowing for very flexible and dynamic control.

 Today CMP supports Role based access control (RBAC) functionality that enables application admins to limit the permissions of some users within a team.
-Organizations are a step beyond this allowing customers to represent their organizational structure, business units, and other groupings within the CMP.‌
+Organizations are a step beyond this allowing customers to represent their organizational structure, business units, and other groupings within the CMP.

 Organizations are used to provide a tightly scoped Cloud Analytics experience for a sub-set of your users.
 By creating an organization, you can help focus its members by automatically scoping all reports to only the attributions used to create it.
 For instance, if you have a department or group that operates independently within your company (an acquisition, or R\&D initiative), you can use organizations to provide a focused experience within the CMP.
-By removing the noise of total company spend, insights and trends can be brought into focus faster and with less effort.‌
+By removing the noise of total company spend, insights and trends can be brought into focus faster and with less effort.

 {% hint style="info" %}
 Required permission to create and manage Organizations: **User Manager**